Ixchiq - referral

 While most serious side effects occurred in older people, Ixchiq is effective at triggering the production of antibodies against the chikungunya virus which may be of particular benefit for older people who are at increased risk of severe chikungunya infection.

-The Committee therefore concluded that the vaccine should only be given when there is a significant risk of chikungunya infection and after a careful consideration of the benefits and risks.
+The vaccine should therefore only be given when there is a significant risk of chikungunya infection and after a careful consideration of the benefits and risks.

 People with weakened immune systems